CardiffMRCPathfinder/summaRygwasqc/README.md

 --prsice2R Full path and prefix for PRSice.R (OPTIONAL only use when --PRS T) (BETA)
 --N (OPTIONAL - Column name for total sample size)
 --outdelim (OPTIONAL - Column delimiter in output file)
---prscs (OPTIONAL - Select T if you want output restricted to SNP, A1,A2 and BETA, uncompressed in tab delim format)
+--prscs (OPTIONAL - Select T if you want PRSCS formatted output)
+--lava (OPTIONAL - Select T if you want LAVA formatted output.
+N (sample size col must be specified))
+--ldsc (OPTIONAL - Select T if you want LDSC formatted output.
+N (sample size col must be specified))

 # 2 Automated detection of column names
 Identifies columns with the following headers or similar:
 SNP (ideally contains rsIDS)